kishorereddy/slate-templates/README.md

 # example
-Here is a sample template in slate that generate a fully NATIVE UI for android and windows phone.
+Here is a sample template in slate that generates a fully NATIVE UI for android and windows phone.
 Slate support tags that are similar to html.
-The templates are easy to learn and use, almost 40% to 60% smaller than native android xml layouts, offer data binding and many other features.
+The templates are very easy to learn and use, almost 40% to 60% smaller than native android xml layouts, offer data binding and many other features.
 See the wiki page and [www.slatetemplates.com](http://www.slatetemplates.com) for more information.

 ![output here](/media/sample_template_and_output.PNG?raw=true)